not civil servants but are paid, as for all

 2019) it is held over until the first meetings of the following LegCo session

 commencing in late October with likely payment in November.
 The exact month of

 payment is either the first or second month after the adjustment is approved

 depending upon whether approval is forthcoming before the EDB Finance Division

-processing deadline of the 7th of the month.
+processing deadline of the